 Elizabeth Crocker, MEd, serves as Vice President of the IPFCC Board.
 Liz is an experienced businessperson and is the founder and owner of Canada’s oldest children’s bookstore and the former owner of a network of stores specializing in environmentally sound products.
 In addition, she has been a Clinical Teaching Associate with the Learning Resource Centre at Dalhousie University working as a Simulated Patient with medical students.
 She has created and directed a large Child Life Department, served as Treasurer and President of the Board of the Association for the Care of Children’s Health, and was President of the Canadian Institute for Child Health.
 Liz has been a hospital trustee and now serves on the board of a hospital foundation.
 Liz is also a Board Member of the Saskatchewan Health Quality Council.

 In the past, Liz has been a broadcaster and journalist, worked in the political arena, and mentored young entrepreneurs.
 She is the lead author for Privileged Presence: Personal Stories of Connection in Health Care, which is now in its second edition.
 She is also the lead author of the book, Transforming Memories, Sharing Spontaneous Writing Using Loaded Words.
 Liz is a fun-loving grandmother to three children.

 William E. Schwab, MD serves as Secretary of the IPFCC Board.
-Bill is Professor and Interim Chair of the Department of Family Medicine and Community Health at the University of Wisconsin School of Medicine and Public Health (SMPH) and also maintains his role as Vice Chair for Education.
-He is additionally Assistant Dean for Graduate Medical Education at SMPH and the director of a state-funded initiative to address the shortage of physicians practicing in small communities.
-He has previously served as Director of Clinical Operations for the DFM and director of its Madison Family Medicine Residency Program.
+Bill is Professor and Vice Chair of the Department of Family Medicine and Community Health (DFMCH) at the University of Wisconsin School of Medicine and Public Health (SMPH).
+He is additionally Assistant Dean for Graduate Medical Education at SMPH.
+His current roles also include directing a state-funded initiative to address the shortage of physicians practicing in small communities, providing consultations nationally to support the development of rural residency programs, and co-leading a new LGBTQ+ Health fellowship program funded by the AMA Foundation.
+Bill has previously served as Interim Chair of the DFMCH and as director of its Madison Family Medicine Residency Program.
 He is also a past member of the Board of Directors of the University of Wisconsin Medical Foundation, the group practice organization for the more than 1400 medical school faculty clinicians at the University of Wisconsin.